 Looking for our services?
 Call us at: +954-226-77-65

-The author of The Natural Shade Garden offers a comprehensive new guide to climate-conscious gardening—beautifully illustrated with 400 photos.
+The authoroffers a comprehensive new guide to climate-conscious gardening—beautifully illustrated with 400 photos.

-Perfect for new and seasoned gardeners alike, this encyclopedic manual provides all the information you need to start or improve upon your own shade garden.
+In conclusion, perfect for new and seasoned gardeners alike, this manual provides all the information you need to start your own shade garden.

 A detailed and comprehensive guide for growing and using gourmet and medicinal mushrooms commercially or at home.